Full-time: Three years or Four years for Sandwich

 The conferences, workshops and seminars offered by these associations and attended by the staff contribute to the development of the course design.

-In the first year, you will attend on average16 hours of study per week, which will include some practical sessions.
-In the second and final year, attendance will be about 12 hours per week.
+You will attend on average 16 hours of study per week, which will include some practical sessions.
+However in further years, attendance will be about 12 hours per week.
 Personal study also forms an integral part of the course, and you will be expected to work for about 36 hours a week in total.
 During the placement year - for those who take this option - you will be expected to follow the normal work patterns of the event industry.

 The course team members are committed to student-centred learning, which includes lectures, workshops, seminars, group activities and personal research.
 Assessment is continuous, but on many modules, there is also an examination.
 You will produce essays and reports, make presentations, analyse case studies and investigate relevant organisations to a set of criteria for assessment.
 Final year students also have the opportunity to undertake an independent dissertation.

 I’ve made some true friends from my time at UCLan and can honestly say this institution has been the making of me as a person.
 I’ve achieved more than I could ever imagine and I’ve been more successful and been a part of things that I thought would not be possible.